DC Universe Online: Mxyzptlk's Mischief

-Released to coincide with St. Patrick's Day, this content has an Irish theme featuring the mischievous entity from the 5th Dimension, Mr. Mxyzptlk.
+Released to coincide with St. Patrick's Day, this content has an Irish theme featuring the mischievous entity from the 5th Dimension, Mister Mxyzptlk.
 The content features an open world daily mission, and races located around the Daily Planet area of Metropolis.
 Players are rewarded with Four-Leaf Clovers which can be used to purchase items from the event vendor.

 Springtime

 This content features missions based around Spring renewal and Swamp Thing.
 There is an open world daily mission based in Gotham City where Poison Ivy has invaded and turned the citizens of Gotham into plant monsters.
 In addition to the open world mission, there is also a 4-player Alert where players must help release Swamp Thing from Ivy's control.
 Players are rewarded with Seed Pods that can be used to purchase items from the event vendor.

 Tides of War

 This event is released in the summer and has an Atlantean theme.
 Players must help Aquaman to repel an attack from his brother, Ocean Master, on the surface world.
 Villain players assist Ocean Master in attacking Aquaman's forces.
-The content features an open world mission based in the waters around Metropolis, and a 4-player Alert in which players must take on Ocean Master or Aquaman directly depending on your faction.
+The content features an open world mission based in the waters around Metropolis, and a 4-player Alert in which players must take on Ocean Master or Aquaman directly depending on their faction.
 Sand Dollars are the unique currency gained from this event, and can be used to purchase items at the event vendor.